Office hours

 Classics and Ancient History

-I am the director of the international research community - The Antigonid Network - which promotes the study of the Antigonid kings of ancient Macedonia and their influence on the Mediterranean, past and present.
-I also direct Exeter's Centre for Hellenistic and Later Greek Studies, which supports and promotes research on the Greek world in its Afro-Eurasian context from the death of Alexander the Great to Late Antiquity.
+She is co-director of the Antigonid Network (with Annelies Cazemier, Southampton), an international research community hosted at Exeter promoting the study of the Antigonid kings of ancient Macedonia and their influence across the Mediterranean world, past and present.
+She also directs Exeter’s Centre for Hellenistic and Later Greek Studies, which supports and promotes research on the Greek world in its Afro-Eurasian context from the death of Alexander the Great to Late Antiquity.

-My current projects include:
+Current projects include: